Sexually Transmitted Infection (STI) Services

 For chlamydia and gonorrhea testing, it is important to wait three weeks after a possible exposure to get tested.
 For HIV testing, it is important to wait at least four weeks after a possible exposure to get tested.

-Payment is expected at the time of visit and self-pay fees will apply as we do not accept health insurance for testing.
+STI testing is $25.
+Payment is expected at the time of visit.
+Self-pay fees will apply as we do not accept health insurance for testing.
 No one is denied services due to inability to pay.
 Call 816-595-4261 for additional details or any questions you may have.

 - Do I have to make an appointment or can I just walk-in?